fleetdm/fleet/handbook/ceo.md

 ## Contact us

-- If the CEO asks you to set up a meeting or add him to a call, please [get scheduling help from the Apprentice](#schedule-time-with-the-ceo).
-(Or if it's too late, let the Apprentice know what you've done so far in the [#g-ceo Slack channel](https://fleetdm.slack.com/archives/C05K87USYUV).)
-- If you mention the CEO from within a Slack thread, he [will not read your message](#why-not-mention-the-ceo-in-slack-threads).
+- If you mention the CEO or reply from within a Slack thread, he [will not read your message](#why-not-mention-the-ceo-in-slack-threads).
   - If urgent or personal, send a Slack direct message (DM) to `@mikermcneil` right away.
   - If it can wait, add your message to the "🐈‍⬛🗣️ CEO office minutes (#g-ceo)" agenda and @mention the Apprentice in the [#g-ceo Slack channel](https://fleetdm.slack.com/archives/C05K87USYUV)
   - Any Fleet team member can view the [🐈‍⬛#g-ceo kanban board](https://app.zenhub.com/workspaces/-g-ceo-645b0eab68a4d40c0795ff61/board) (confidential) for this team, including pending tasks and requests.
+- If the CEO asks you to set up a meeting or add him to a call, please [get scheduling help from the Apprentice](#schedule-time-with-the-ceo).
+(Or if it's too late, let the Apprentice know what you've done so far in the [#g-ceo Slack channel](https://fleetdm.slack.com/archives/C05K87USYUV).)

 ### Schedule time with the CEO